BYRIO/krita-webdoc-zh/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_06.png

-We can make it animatable by adding a frame to the timeline. a frame in the timeline to get a context menu.
+We can make it animatable by adding a frame to the timeline. |mouseright| a frame in the timeline to get a context menu.
 Choose New Frame

 .. image:: /images/en/Introduction_to_animation_07.png